 Professional Tennis Management

-Tennis, “the sport of a lifetime,” which can be played by ages 4–95, maintains its position as one of the fastest growing traditional sports.
+Tennis is truly “the sport of a lifetime,” which can be played by anyone ages 4–95 and there is a high demand for competent and qualified tennis professionals.
 With more than 20,000 types of tennis facilities in the U.S., from resorts, parks & rec., commercial and private clubs, and an estimated 19,800 tennis specific businesses and organizations, there are boundless viable career opportunities within the tennis industry.

 PTM students receive a Bachelor’s degree in Business coupled with their choice of a minor selected from the many available at the University.
 Its combined emphasis on tennis skills, training, and the management of tennis as a business, uniquely prepares its students to excel in the tennis industry and business.
-This program truly merges theory with practice by including three internships.
-PTM students receive on-the-job training by completing two paid outside internships at clubs, resorts and facilities all over the United States.
-The third internship is on-going at the university-owned and operated 19 court indoor/outdoor Racquet and Fitness Center that is managed by a USPTA Professional and used as a laboratory for PTM students.
-With a placement rate of 100 percent since its inception, the PTM program is a gateway to great career opportunities.
+This program truly merges theory with practice by including three paid internships where PTM students receive on-the-job training at beautiful clubs, resorts, and facilities all over the United States.
+PTM courses are held at the university-owned and operated 19 court indoor/outdoor Racquet and Fitness Center, which serves as a laboratory for PTM students and contains the PTM classroom and racquet repair/customization room on its upper floor.
+With our 100% placement rate, the PTM program is a gateway to great career opportunities.

 Our graduates enjoy careers as Head or Assistant Tennis Professionals, Directors of Tennis, Managers, Business Owners, Sales Representatives, and more.

 The program encourages excellence in all aspects of the sport and provides a solid, well-rounded business foundation in addition to the student's choice of approved minor.
 PTM graduates leave the program as both USPTA and USTA certified tennis professionals.